luis-3000/beerdistribution-microservice/README.md

 # beerdistribution-microservice
-This is a beer distribution Microservice done with Spring Boot, Spring MVC and RESTful Architecture
+This is a Spring MVC Rest Service producer for a beer service